 Marketing your business

 - Marketing the Home-Based Business: Who’s your market?
-How to make your product or service known to that market.
+How do you make your product or service known to that market?

 - Marketing and Business Models on the Web